• TAAHM ...About Fungi and Being in the Dark

 Returning to the UK we led events as part of the English Riviera UNESCO Global Geopark Festival May 2025; including a Super Sensing workshop with families at Paignton Zoo.
 We were also part of an international conversation about being in a state of not knowing; with artists, scientists, educators and conservationists.
 We also invited people to visit our virtual cave, to explore the terrain and discover and leave objects.

-Throughout the project NooN and Arnont are also collaborating online in a virtual cave.
-We send each other literal black boxes with unexplained objects and provocations.
-We open these in a ritual online space in the twilight hours between our time zones.
-The contents are an invitation to play and be curious together; bringing our beginners mind to the collaboration space.
-As the project progresses the digital space continues to morph and change offering different possibilities for exchange and collaboration, including hybrid digital/live performances as well as an online exhibition space.
+Throughout the project NooN and Arnont also collaborated online in a virtual cave.
+We sent each other literal black boxes with unexplained objects and provocations.
+We opened these in a ritual online space in the twilight hours between our time zones.
+The contents were an invitation to play and be curious together; bringing our beginners mind to the collaboration space.
+As the project progressed the digital space continued to morph and change offering different possibilities for exchange and collaboration, including hybrid digital/live performances as well as an online exhibition space.

 This project is about being in the dark and we are learning about the transformational possibilities that being in this state of radical openness can have on creative practice, offering new ways of being that might support us to live through these challenging and uncertain times.